mca91/ITEWR_DC_Course/chapter1.md

 success_msg("Great!
 In the next exercise we will learn how to read data from .csv-files")
 ```

---- type:NormalExercise lang:r xp:100 skills:1 key:89349eccc2
+--- type:NormalExercise lang:r xp:100 skills:1
 ## Data Handling II

-In this exercise, you will learn how to import different kind of data like .csv or .dat-files.
+In this exercise, you will learn some more tricks in data wrangling.
+We already loaded the `CPS1985` dataset for you.
+`CPS1985` contains a subset of observations from the <a href="http://www.census.gov/programs-surveys/cps.html">Current Population Survey</a>.

 *** =pre_exercise_code
 ```{r}